Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - The Bartender: Serves as one for New Serena, and lets Kiryu and his pals use it as a hideout.

-- Broken Bird: Her former husband was a cop who was killed right in front of her.
+- Broken Bird: Her late husband was a cop who was killed right in front of her.
 She's afraid of growing attached to Date fearing he'd suffer the same fate as her late husband, but begins to reconsider after he saves her from the man who killed her husband.

 - Damsel in Distress: She was taken hostage when her husband Keisuke was killed.
 When her husband's killer comes for Date years later, he makes it a point to abduct her again.

-- Dub Name Change: In Japan and in the PlayStation 4 Remaster, she goes under the nickname "Mama" (A common nickname for a female bar owner), and is named Mariko in the original PlayStation 3 release.
+- Dub Name Change: In Japan and in the PlayStation 4 Remaster, she goes under the nickname "Mama" (a common nickname for a female bar owner), and is named Mariko in the original PlayStation 3 release.

 - Love Interest: Seems to be set up as one for Date, but she's yet to act on her own feelings for him.